melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 `useEffect` was the most common way to to fetch data in React applications but has limitations in that it's not easy to share states between components and URLs.
 React has a nice way to manage loading and error states declaratively in components using **Suspense** and **ErrorBoundary**.
 The trick to trigger these two things to happen when rendering the UI is the `use` hook.

+## Optimistic updates

+"If you already know what the final UI should look like after the mutation, show the user the result of their action immediately."

 ## Tanstack Query

 ### introduction